graphicstone/UserInfoView/README.md

 ```

 ## Limitations
-- User can only customize the view through XML attributes and not through Java/Kotlin code.
+- User can only customize the TextViews through XML attributes and not through Java/Kotlin code.
 - Background color for ImageView and TagView is set to colorAccent and cannot be changed as of now.
 - Stroke color for ImageView is set to colorPrimaryDark and cannot be changed as of now.